At its heart, spirituality reflects our human longing to find meaning and make sense of our place in life.

 - We provide a non-threatening environment where students and university personnel can address basic questions of identity and meaning for their lives.

 Each chaplain is also involved with his or her own denominational community offering worship opportunities, student activities, personal support, and programs that are reflective of their traditions.
 Above all, we work to be available to members of the university community by meeting with them in the ordinary course of their campus activities.
-Don't be surprised when you run into us in the cafeterias, lounges, and wherever people gather on campus.

 Office hours: open daily except holidays